 - Because of the 69 percent increase in uninsurance, the demand for uncompensated care will rise by 74 percent, or $58 billion.
 The demand for uncompensated care from hospitals alone will increase by $17.4 billion in 2022.

-This brief was corrected October 16, 2020.
+This brief was corrected October 16, 2020, and October 23, 2020.
 On page 2, the estimated decrease in Florida’s hospital revenue under repeal of the Affordable Care Act is $3.8 billion, not million.
+On page 8, the fourth set of columns in table 4 shows the change in health care spending for prescription drugs.